 In order to take advantage of the qualified intermediary "safe harbor" there must be a written agreement between the taxpayer and intermediary expressly limiting the taxpayer's rights to receive, pledge, borrow or otherwise obtain the benefits of the money or property held by the intermediary.

 A qualified intermediary is formally defined as a person who is not the taxpayer or a disqualified person who enters into a written agreement (the "exchange agreement") with the taxpayer and, as required by the exchange agreement, acquires the relinquished property from the taxpayer, transfers the relinquished property, acquires the replacement property, and transfers the replacement property to the taxpayer.
-The qualified intermediary does not actually have to receive and transfer title as long as the legal fiction is maintained.
+The qualified intermediary does not actually have to be in the chain of title.

 There are no licensing requirements for Intermediaries.
 They need merely be not an unqualified person as defined by the Internal Revenue Code in order to be qualified.
 The Code prohibits certain "agents" of the taxpayer from being qualified.
 Accountants, attorneys and realtors who have served taxpayers in their professional capacities within the prior two years are disqualified from serving as a Qualified Intermediary for a taxpayer in an exchange.